dnanhkhoa/logone/README.md

 ## Todo

++ [ ] Supports for forwarding logs to Telegram
-+ [ ] Supports for forwarding logs to Facebook Messenger, Slack, ...
++ [ ] Supports for forwarding logs to Slack
++ [ ] Supports for tracing input and output data of function

 ## Installation